 If your company is ready for a digital transformation, your next step is deciding whether to outsource your document scanning or manage it in-house.
 Opting to do-it-yourself may seem more convenient, but it can become a nightmare, especially if you produce a large number of documents.

-A digital scanning provider can help your business navigate the complexities of the document scanning process while saving your business money in the process.
+Digital document scanning services can help your business navigate the complexities of the document scanning process while saving your business money in the process.

 Given that an average worker uses about 10,000 pages of paper (or four boxes) a year, a business with hundreds of employees can amass a significant amount of paper in a short period of time.
 A company with 200 employees can generate 800 boxes of documents in just one year.
 In five years, your business may have 4,000 boxes of documents that will need to be stored somewhere.